strajk-/A2G-Setup/README.md

 ## ⚖️ Licensing & Third-Party Notices

-A2G-Setup is licensed under the GNU General Public License v3.0.
+The original source code of A2G-Setup is licensed under the GNU General Public License v3.0.

 However, this installer embeds third-party binaries required for game compatibility.
 These components are redistributed strictly for preservation and compatibility purposes and are subject to their own respective licenses: